rustwasm/walrus/README.md

 ## Examples

+* Check out `examples/build-wasm-from-scratch.rs` for a quick intro to building a Wasm module from scratch with `walrus`.
-* Check out the [`wasm-snip`](https://github.com/rustwasm/wasm-snip) project for a relatively simple and self-contained example of using `walrus`.
+* Check out the [`wasm-snip`](https://github.com/rustwasm/wasm-snip) project for a relatively simple and self-contained but still Real World example of using `walrus`.

 ## License